 The government of India has played a major role in promoting investment in the Indian automotive sector.
-The central government primarily extends support and incentives to the automotive industry by way of tax exemptions and reductions such as customs duty charged on imports of automotive components when imported in completely knocked down kits (meaning units that contain a pre-assembled engine or gearbox or transmission mechanism or a chassis where such parts or subassemblies are installed).
-The new policy for motor vehicle scrappage, namely, the draft Motor Vehicles (Registration and Functions of Vehicle Scrapping Facility) Rules 2021 introduced by the Indian Government, will also ensure boosting the motor vehicle sales by reducing the number of unfit vehicles from road and encouraging purchase of new vehicles equipped with better technology.
-The central government has also endeavored to extend tax-related reductions to exporters of auto components under the Merchandise Exports from India Scheme, notified in the FTP of 2015-2020 applicable until September 2021.
+The central government primarily extends support and incentives to the automotive industry by way of tax exemptions and reductions such as customs duty charged on imports of automotive components when imported in completely knocked down kits (meaning units that contain a pre-assembled engine or gearbox or transmission mechanism or a chassis where such parts or sub-assemblies are installed).

+The recently introduced Vehicle Scrapping Rules will also boost the motor vehicle sales by reducing the number of unfit vehicles on the road and encouraging the purchase of new vehicles equipped with better technology.

+The central government has also endeavoured to extend tax-related reductions to exporters of auto components under the Merchandise Exports from India Scheme, notified in the FTP of 2015-2020 applicable until 30 September 2022.

-In the recent past, the government of India has launched a number of schemes to encourage the growth of the automotive sector, such as:
+During the past couple of years, the government of India has launched a number of schemes to encourage the growth of the automotive sector, such as: